LarsKrogJensen/hz3-idle-evict-ok/README.md

 ### Scenario
-Same scenario, here the
+Same scenario (where the aggregate is invoked on eviction callback)

 #### Output

-Notice the jumps in the stats (users, sessions) while entries are very, very slowly being evicted.
+No jumps in stats and eviction is quick

 ```
 11:32:58.795 [main] INFO  com.hazelcast.core.LifecycleService - [10.192.35.218]:5701 [hz3-repro] [3.12.12] [10.192.35.218]:5701 is STARTED